foss-ag/website_foss-ag/README.md

 url = "name_of_your_site"
 ```

-## How to edit "next meetings" section
+## How to edit next meetings section
 To add information for the next meetings to the website, open the `config.toml` file, which can be found in the repositorys root directory.
 There you find `sidebarAbout` parameter.
 Here you can simply replace the old information by the new ones.
 Some hints on editing the `sidebarAbout` parameter: